withastro/docs/WRITING.md

 e.g. Before continuing, you must check your... or else...

-### Avoid "story telling"
+### Avoid "storytelling"

-Recipes should be commands to follow, as concisely and directly as possible.
+Recipes should be a set of instructions to follow, as concisely and directly as possible.
 Do not tell a story around what is happening, but do provide context or clarity if needed as a brief goal/benefit/reason.

 Here is an example edit we made to one of our own recipes to illustrate the difference: